SaraClick/Calculator/README.md

 # WebDev | Session 5 homework
 Code First Girls week 5 homework from the Web Development course.

-The task requirement was to create a calculation with functions for sum, substract, divide, multiply, power and square.
+The task requirement was to create a calculator using JS with functions for sum, substract, divide, multiply, power and square.

 Extended task: use prompt() for user input and alert() to display result.